 9 • ADD THIS STUFF TO YOUR PACKING LIST!

-- Hydrogen Peroxide – Prevent infection and help your body heal faster from reef cuts with a good disinfectant and antibacterial aid in your first aid kit.
+- ACTIVE Skin Repair – Prevent infection and help your body heal faster from reef cuts with this awesome antibacterial aid in your first aid kit.
 And speaking of first aid kits… pack one!

 - First Aid Kit – Depending on your destination, it can be a pain or straight up difficult to get basic first aid needs.
-Pack a few band-aids, antibacterial cream (like Neosporin), antihistamine cream (anti-itch), gauze, anti-diarrheal medicine, and medicine for pain or fever (such as acetaminophen, aspirin, or ibuprofen).
+Pack a few band-aids, antibacterial gel (like ACTIVE skin repair), gauze, anti-diarrheal medicine, and medicine for pain or fever (such as acetaminophen, aspirin, or ibuprofen).

 - Probiotics – Many surf destinations come with an increased risk of stomach issues, from unsafe drinking water, food poisoning, or otherwise.
 Take some good probiotics to keep your digestive system strong and good bacteria flourishing.
 The last thing you want is to be out with food poisoning when the waves are pumping.

-- Zinc – The tropical sun ain’t no joke.
+- Zinc – The tropical sun is no joke.
 Save your skin by giving your face a generous dose of zinc for your sessions.